UBC-MDS/rfer/README.md

 Output:

-- Dataframe with 1 column representing the response variable
+- Dataframe containing one column for response variable and zero or more columns for the explanatory variables.
+The first column is always the response.

 ### `generate`

-**Function Description**: generate multiple bootstrap samples for your a given response variable.
+**Function Description**: Generate bootstrap resamples and permutations

 Inputs: